-As a Recognised Teacher you are welcome to use any of our Libraries.
-There are two on the Cranfield Campus (the main Kings Norton Library which serves the entire campus, and the Management Information and Resource Centre (MIRC) which is located in the School of Management) and the Barrington Library on the Shrivenham site.
+As a Recognised Teacher you are welcome to use any of our libraries.
+There are two on the Cranfield Campus (the main Kings Norton Library which serves the entire campus, and the School of Management Library) and the Barrington Library on the Shrivenham site.

-Please contact the Library when you arrive as you will need to complete some forms to gain access to the electronic resources and to set up your borrowing rights.
-You can also arrange to meet with the Information Specialist for your area of expertise to learn more about the specific resources and facilities that are available to you.
+Please contact library@cranfield.ac.uk when you arrive to set up your borrowing rights.
+(Access to online resources will be organised as part of the main IT authorisation process in part 5.1.)
+You can also arrange to meet with the Librarian for your area of expertise to learn more about the specific resources and facilities that are available to you.

-Information on the library services can be found at: https://intranet.cranfield.ac.uk/Library/Pages/default.aspx
+Information on Library Services can be found at: https://library.cranfield.ac.uk